-“There has been this model of the artist working alone in their studio and the community art approach pushes against that and supports the idea that the way we can make art meaningful is to get out of the studio and make connections with the community.”
+“There has been this model of the artist working alone in their studio,” she said.
+“The community art approach pushes against that and supports the idea that the way we can make art meaningful is to get out of the studio and make connections with the community.”

 “Students have felt like they shouldn’t go out into the community and community members have felt like they’re not welcome on campus.
 My hope is that through this minor, we can change that.”

-She has been a part of this program for 10 years, and has recently organized a habitat right here in Springfield on Eastern Avenue.
+She has been a part of this program for 10 years, and has recently organized Springfield’s first habitat on Eastern Avenue.

 This 6×6 building uses every color in the wheel.
 One wall is a huge collage of newspaper clippings and torn out book pages.
 The other sides have room set aside for a community garden, library, and bulletin board.
 The main part of the habitat features a homemade banner reading, “INTER-ACTION-SPRING-FIELD,” that sits in front of a burgundy background.
-To top it off, a string of multicolored plastic water bottles run across the top.
+A string of multicolored plastic water bottles runs across the top.

 “When she introduced the idea to us, we immediately were excited about it and wanted to make it happen.
 Jessica has a good understanding how you read and assess a community and listen,” said Shell.